Both sides bury dead as Ukraine slides towards war

 "Russia sometimes sounds as if it's refighting WW2.
 Fascism all over the place.
 Enemies everywhere.
 Ghosts of history mobilised," tweeted Swedish Foreign Minister Carl Bildt.

-Nonetheless, a senior finance ministry official in Moscow said Russian GDP could shrink again this quarter.

 NATO has made clear it will not fight to protect Ukraine, instead beefing up defences of its nearby member states.
-NATO's top military commander, U.S. Air Force General Philip Breedlove, said on Monday Russia had used special forces in eastern Ukraine and he now believed Moscow might be able to achieve its goals without resorting to a conventional invasion.
+NATO's top military commander, U.S. Air Force General Philip Breedlove, said on Monday Russia was deploying special forces in eastern Ukraine and he now believed Moscow might be able to achieve its goals without resorting to a conventional invasion.

 Western leaders have threatened to impose tougher sanctions on Russia if it interferes with presidential elections in Ukraine set for May 25, and most of their diplomacy has been centred around that date.